 Greet guests with a feather-embellished grapevine wreath.
 Yarn, wire, and liquid starch are all you need to make these faux feathers.
-Then get creative and start feathering your nest, gifts, and more with this versatile DIY feather technique.

 What You Need